 - Review the metrics.
 Metrics have a role to play in relationship management, too.
 How did influencers respond to free swag?
 The emails?
 How did their responses affect the overall program?
 There’s plenty of data to be had, so capture it and use it to improve programming, outreach and relationship management.

 - Be ready to change.
 Influencer feedback and metrics have stories to tell.
 Listen to them.
 Let them guide the influencer programs you initiate as well as how you engage with influencers.
 As with everything, always be testing and refining.

-As you develop relationships with influencers, the brand becomes their friend.
+Most of all, your brand becomes the influencers friend over time.
 And what do people do when they have a really good friend?
 They tell their friends.